department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 ## Find your Maximum Annual Pension Rate (MAPR) amount

-*Date of Cost-of-Living Increase: December 1, 2018* <br>
+*Date of cost-of-living increase: December 1, 2018* <br>
-*Increase Factor: 2.8%* <br>
+*Increase factor: 2.8%* <br>
-*Standard Medicare Deduction: Actual amount will be determined by SSA based on individual income.*
+*Standard Medicare deduction: Actual amount will be determined by SSA based on individual income.*

 ### For Veterans with no dependents: